-Our core business is roadworthiness tests and exhaust gas analyses, damage and valuation reports along with driver's license tests.
+Our core business is general inspections and emissions testing, but also damage assessment reports, valuations and driving eligibility checks.
 We offer these services to private and commercial customers in Germany, Turkey and Spain.
 Growth is driven by the business with damage assessment reports and valuations.
 We are planning for continuous growth, driven by targeted digital marketing measures.

-Apart from damage and valuation reports, the strongest percentage growth (in all regions) will come from homologation and emissions testing.
-In addition to emissions testing and homologation, our digital products such as our services relating to autonomous driving are now also contributing to the growth of our revenue.
-We expect the sale of the fleet preparation business during the fiscal year to result in lower revenue from our services for OEMs, retailers and workshops.
-After adjusting for this sale, revenue growth should be slightly positive and result in an improved EBIT margin.
-The fleet business is undergoing a period of restructuring.
-We do not currently expect results to improve without the support of a strategic partner.
+Apart from damage assessment reports and valuations, the strongest percentage growth (in all regions) will come from licensing services (homologation) and emissions measurements.
+In addition to emissions tests and homologation, our digital products such as our services relating to autonomous driving are now also contributing to the growth of our revenue.
+We expect the sale of the fleet preparation business during the fiscal year to result in lower revenue from our services for manufacturers, retailers and workshops.
+After adjusting for this sale, revenue growth should be slightly positive and result in a slightly improved EBIT margin.
+The fleet business is undergoing a period of restructuring, and we do not currently expect results to improve without the support of a strategic partner.

-Work will continue on the medical-psychological examination business and it will make a modest contribution to the growth of revenue.
+The medical and psychological assessment segment will be developed, and make a modest contribution to the growth of revenue.

-In the MOBILITY Segment, we are counting on innovation and partnerships with customers and research institutions to exploit the potential offered by digitization in the automotive sector.
+In the MOBILITY Segment we are counting on innovation and partnerships with customers and research institutions to exploit the potential offered by digitization in the automotive sector.